emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 | :---
 | 1

-*Example 2*: If you pass in two arguments, the first is mapped to the `from` parameter and the second to the `size` parameter in OpenSearch.
+*Example 2*: If you pass in two arguments, the first is mapped to the `from` parameter and the second to the `size` parameter in Enegry Logserver.
 You can use this for simple pagination for small indexes, as it's inefficient for large indexes.
 Use `ORDER BY` to ensure the same order between pages:

 ```sql